jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Chapter 3 - What Evolution Is - The Editor What Evolution Is
    - A editor
+   - Application: The invention of the compass by Chinese sailors, showing how a simple tool redefined humanity's relationship with Earth's geography

 Chapter 4 - The History of Life's Evolution
    - Epochs and such.
+   - Application: The evolution of eyes as a tool, from light-sensitive spots to complex organs

 Our Transition from Biological to Technological Life
    - The magical invention of stuff.
    - The invention of storytelling (replaces instinct).

 Chapter 5 - Our History From Trees to Fire
+   - Application: The story of Ötzi the Iceman and his sophisticated tool kit, showing early human technological identity

 Chapter 6 - The History of Civilization
    - History of Technological Life